jmbredenberg/Mafia-rules/README.md

 ###Hire a Hitman: (1 use)

 Before the start of the day, the mafia may designate a non-player as a hitman.
 For that day, the hitman may attempt a kill.
-This does not use up the mafia's daily kill.
+This uses up the mafia's daily kill.

 ###Conscript: (1 use)